 A. Alcohol is not permitted in common areas of residence halls, unless an event has been approved through the university’s event registration process.
 Common areas include lobbies, lounges, bathrooms, kitchens and hallways of residential spaces.

 - Alcohol is not permitted in any individual room in a freshman residence hall unless one of the residents is at least 21 years of age and the alcohol belongs to that resident.
 In freshman residence halls, guests of underage residents, regardless of the guest’s age, may not possess alcohol in any freshman residence.

 - Alcohol is not permitted in the public areas of freshman residences nor may functions with alcohol be scheduled in freshman residence halls.

-D. Any person who desires to host and have alcohol available in his or her private residence hall room, apartment or lodge must register the event with the Office of Student Leadership Development if the number of individuals present is more than eight over the room, apartment, or lodge occupancy.
-Maximum occupancy restrictions of the room, apartment or lodge may not be exceeded.
+D. Any person who desires to host and have alcohol available in his or her private residence hall room, or apartment must register the event with the Office of Student Leadership Development if the number of individuals present is more than eight over the room, or apartment occupancy.
+Maximum occupancy restrictions of the room, or apartment cannot be exceeded.